IITDBGroup/CS116/_labs/lab3.md

 * `int[] getAntPosition()` which returns the current `x,y` coordinate of the cell where the ant currently resides
 * `InfiniteBlockWorld getWorldState()` which returns the current state of the block world

 To test the ant class, write a `main` method which creates the ant described below and iteratively prints the state of the world using the same representation as the one used for `toString` of the `InfiniteBlockWorld` except that the position of the ant is shown as character `A`.
-The simulation should be progressed by a step if the user presses any key except for key `q` which stops the program.
+The simulation should be progressed by a step if the user inputs any string followed by newline  except for the following strings that have special meanings:

+* strings starting with `h` - progress the ant by 10 steps at a time
+* strings starting with `h` - progress the ant by 100 steps at a time
+* strings starting with `t` - progress the ant by 1000 steps at a time
+* strings that are integer numbers - parse the number and progress the ant by this many steps
+* strings starting with `q` which stop the program

-> To avoid excessive output on the terminal, you can print an appropriate amount of delete characters (encoded as `\b` in Java) to delete the previous printout before printing a new state
+> To avoid excessive output on the terminal, you can clear the terminal using `System.out.print(String.format("\033[2J"));` {: .notice--info }

+> For convenience it may also be useful to show the ant's current state after each step.
 {: .notice--info }

-> For convenience it may also be useful to show the ant's current state after each step.
+> The ant described below shows some incredible complex behavior.
+For testing purposes you many want to use a simpler ant, e.g., one that just goes to the right replacing black with white.
 {: .notice--info }

 ## Our Ant